lexi-lambda/lexi-lambda.github.io/blog/posts/2021-03-25-an-introduction-to-typeclass-metaprogramming.md

   * Unlike most other metaprogramming mechanisms, TMP has a wonderful synergy with type inference, which allows it to take advantage of information the programmer may not have even written explicitly.

-  * Though I’ve called the technique “<em>typeclass</em> metaprogramming,” TMP really leverages the entirety of the modern GHC type system.
+  * Though I’ve called the technique “*typeclass* metaprogramming,” TMP really leverages the entirety of the modern GHC type system.
 Type families, GADTs, promoted types, and more all have their place in usefully applying type-level programming.

   * Finally, since TMP relies so heavily on type inference to do its job, it’s crucial to be thoughtful about how you design type-level code to give the typechecker as many opportunities to succeed as you possibly can.